 The letters to the seven churches in Revelation 2 and 3 contain a number of commonalities.
 For example, all of the letters come directly from Jesus Christ, and all are written to a messenger of the congregation.
 Each one begins with a descriptive title of the Speaker, and after this introduction, Jesus immediately says, "I know your works."
 Each letter also has a similar conclusion, containing the sentence, "He who has an ear, let him hear what the Spirit says to the churches," as well as the phrase, "He who overcomes," followed by a specific promise.

-From these repeated elements, we can see that Christ is evaluating the works of His people in every era and that He is keenly interested in whether they overcome.
+From these repeated elements, we can see that Christ is evaluating the works of His people and that He is keenly interested in whether they overcome.
 In each message, He promises to reward the overcomers—the conquerors—with blessings far surpassing any material treasure:

 Revelation 21:7 records another reward: "He who overcomes shall inherit all things, and I will be his God and he shall be My son."
 It is hard to imagine a greater reward or blessing than that!